AIking117/ISLP_Exercises/README.md

 # ISLP_Exercises
-Solutions and exercises for the book "Introduction to Statistical Learning with Python" (ISLP)
+Solutions and exercises for the book "Introduction to Statistical Learning with Python" (ISLP).
+Solutions are implemented in Python.